 If you are unclear about any of these exceptions, please contact me, and I would be happy to clarify them for you.

-As a member of the College of Psychology of Ontario (CPO,) I am required to:
+As a member of the College of Psychology of Ontario (CPO), I am required to:

 I am also required to practice according to the rules set out in the Personal Health Information Protection Act (PHIPA) regarding the collection, usage, and sharing of your personal health information.
 All your personal information, whether in hard copy or electronic format, is private and is protected by encryption and kept in locked filing cabinets.
 Files may, at times, be transported between my Carling Avenue office and my home office (for report preparation, for instance,) but I take all possible precautions to maintain the privacy of your personal information.
 I collect and record only information which I believe to be essential to your proper care.
-Please feel free to ask me to address any concerns you might have about information you are asked to disclose and how that information is protected.
-For a description of limitations to the privacy of your personal health information, please read the section entitled Confidentiality.
+Please feel free to ask me to address any concerns you might have about the information you are asked to disclose and how that information is protected.
+For a description of limitations to the privacy of your personal health information, please read the section above entitled confidentiality.